geekiam/website/static/posts/how-to-revert-a-git-commit.md

+git add test3.md
-git commit -am "This is will be the commit we want to revert"
+git commit -m "This is will be the commit we want to revert"
 ```

 Next we will create another file